Jupyter on Biowulf

 Versions

 We try to maintain Jupyter kernel configurations for all of our system Python and R modules.
 If you require additional kernels or the use of custom environments, you can add your own kernels to your personal configuration.
+Detailed instructions on adding a custom Python environment can be found here.

 New versions may add or remove minor additional features or integrations not mentioned on this page depending on compatibility with newer versions of core packages.